 Arizona Revocation of Power of Attorney

-A revocation of power of attorney withdraws the power of attorney you had previously granted to an agent.
+A revocation of power of attorney withdraws the power of attorney you previously granted to an agent.